Title: | Minimalist Async Evaluation Framework for R |

 url |

-[default NULL] if specified, the character URL or vector of URLs
+[default NULL] if specified, a character string comprising a URL

 remote |